 Auctions are popular fundraising events, so it’s important to provide unique value to set your event apart.
 One idea is to tie your event to a holiday or cause awareness day that is relevant to your organization.

-For example, every veteran’s day Homes For Our Troops holds an auction hosted by high-profile celebrities.
+For example, every veteran’s day Homes For Our Troops holds an auction on eBay hosted by high-profile celebrities.

-Last year, George Clooney and Jake Tapper hosted and the auction raised over $450,000.
+Last year, in 2024, George Clooney, Jake Tapper, Mindy Kaling and Wynonna Judd co-hosted and the auction raised over $400,000.

 If your nonprofit has the capacity and a large network of potential sponsors and community partners, hosting an auction may be the right fit for you.